rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 Users are associated with a host, specifically, the host to which they connect.
 The root user in this example is defined for **localhost**, for the IP address of **localhost**, and the hostname of the server.
-You'll usually need to set a user for only one host, the one from which you typically connect.
+You usually need to set a user for only one host, the one from which you typically connect.

 If you're running your application on the same computer as the MySQL